 - The system clock source is shut down.
-If an on-chip oscillator is used, it is turned off. - The device current consumption will be reduced to a minimum provided that no I/O pin is sourcing current. - The Fail-Safe Clock Monitor does not operate during Sleep mode since the system clock source is disabled. - The LPRC clock will continue to run in Sleep mode if the WDT is enabled. - The WDT, if enabled, is automatically cleared prior to entering Sleep mode. - Some device features or peripherals may continue to operate in Sleep mode.
-This includes items such as the input change notification on the I/O ports, or peripherals that use an external clock input.
+If an on-chip oscillator is used, it is turned off. - The device current consumption will be reduced to a minimum provided that no I/O pin is sourcing current. - The I/O pin directions and states are frozen. - The Fail-Safe Clock Monitor does not operate during Sleep mode since the system clock source is disabled. - The LPRC clock will continue to run in Sleep mode if the WDT or RTCC, with LPRC as clock source, is enabled. - The WDT, if enabled, is automatically cleared prior to entering Sleep mode. - Some device features or peripherals may continue to operate in Sleep mode.
+This includes items, such as the input change notification on the I/O ports, or peripherals that use an external clock input.
 Any peripheral that requires the system clock source for its operation will be disabled in Sleep mode.

-The device will wake-up from Sleep mode on any of the these events:
+The device will wake-up from Sleep mode on any of these events:

 - On any interrupt source that is individually enabled

 - · On any form of device Reset

-- · On a WDT time-out
+- On a WDT time-out